LIVING A SUPERNATURAL LIFE (Part 1)

 22 in the body of His flesh through death, to present you holy, and blameless, and above reproach in His sight–

 23 if indeed you continue in the faith, grounded and steadfast, and are not moved away from the hope of the gospel which you heard, which was preached to every creature under heaven, of which I, Paul, became a minister.
+(NKJV).

-The Scripture teaches that as a new creation, you are now seated in Christ in the heavenly places, “far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.
+The Scripture teaches that as a new creation you are now seated in Christ in the heavenly places, “far above all principality and power and might and dominion, and every name that is named, not only in this age but also in that which is to come.
 (Ephesians 1:21 NKJV).”

-Because of your union with Christ in His death, resurrection, ascension, and glorification, you wield unlimited spiritual power or authority over all the forces and works of Satan.
+By reason of your union with Christ in His death, resurrection, ascension, and glorification, you wield unlimited spiritual power or authority over all the forces and works of Satan.

 4 But God, who is rich in mercy, because of His great love with which He loved us,